Jeb Ivey

-Jeb Ivey (born November 7, 1980) is an American former professional basketball player.
-He won the Icelandic championship twice, with Njarðvík in 2006 and with Snæfell in 2010, and the Finnish championship twice, with Nilan Bisons Loimaa in 2012 and 2013 where he was named the Korisliiga Finals MVP both times.
+Jeb Mikel Ivey (born November 7, 1980) is an American former professional basketball player.
+He won the Icelandic championship twice, with Njarðvík in 2006, and with Snæfell in 2010.
+He also won the Finnish championship twice with Nilan Bisons Loimaa in 2012 and 2013 where he was named the Korisliiga Finals MVP both times.

-From September 24, 2010 to December 6, 2013 he scored a three pointer in 177 consecutive games, setting a world record according to Guinness World Records.
+From September 24, 2010, to December 6, 2013, he scored a three pointer in 177 consecutive games, setting a world record according to Guinness World Records.

 Career

-In 2018, Ivey returned to Njarðvík where he last played 11-years prior.
+In 2018, Ivey returned to Njarðvík where he played 11 years before.
 He retired from basketball following Njarðvík's first round loss against ÍR in the 2019 Úrvalsdeild playoffs.
-In 27 regular season and playoffs games for Njarðvík, Ivey averaged 16.5 points and 5.0 assists per game while shooting 37.8% from the three point range.
+In 27 regular seasons and playoff games for Njarðvík, Ivey averaged 16.5 points and 5.0 assists per game while shooting 37.8% from the three point range.
 On April 1, following Njarðvík's first round loss to ÍR, Ivey announced his retirement from professional basketball.
+Ivey then started coaching at Valley Catholic High School in late 2022, where he earned coach of the year in the OSAA 3a division in 2023.